gouline/dbt-metabase/README.rst

 Visibility Types
 ----------------

-In addition to special types, you can optionally specify visibility for each field.
+In addition to semantic types, you can optionally specify visibility for each field.
 This affects whether or not they are displayed in the Metabase UI.

 Here is how you would hide that same email: